pustotnik/zenmake/docs/buildconf-select.rst

 Examples: 'toolchain.select', 'source.select', 'use.select', etc.

-Each condition name must refer to a key in :ref:`conditions<buildconf-conditions>` or to one of internal conditions (see below).
+Each condition name must refer to a key in :ref:`conditions<buildconf-conditions>` or to one of built-in conditions (see below).
 There is also special optional key ``default`` wich means default value if none of the conditions has been selected.
 If the key ``default`` doen't exist then ZenMake tries to use the value of <parameter name> if it exists.
 If none of the